A5b84/held-item-info/README.md

 A client-side [Fabric](https://fabricmc.net) / [Quilt](https://quiltmc.org/) mod that shows information (like enchantments) about the held item under its name.

 The following can be displayed when holding an item:
 - Enchantments
 - Potion effects
-- Container contents (mainly Shulker Boxes and Bundles)
+- Container contents (e.g. Shulker Boxes and Bundles)
+- Commands inside of command blocks
 - Firework attributes (flight duration, shape, color)
-- Commands inside of command blocks
 - Number of bees inside Bee Nests/Beehives
 - Projectiles in a crossbow
 - Lore